buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

    generated.
 If no tokens are given, then script generation is disabled.
 If the option isn't given at all, then all scripts defined by the named eggs will be generated.

+interpreter
+   The name of a script to generate that allows access to a Python interpreter that has the path set based on the eggs installed.

 extra-paths
    Extra paths to include in a generates script.